ocefpaf/python4oceanographers/content/2013-06-03-spikes_part_one.md

-title: Removing spikes from CTD data &mdash; Part 1
+Title: Removing spikes from CTD data &mdash; Part 1
 date:  2013-06-03 04:03
-category: Data analysis
-tags: CTD, hydrography, data analysis
+comments: true
 slug: ctd_spikes_1
-author: Filipe Fernandes
-summary: Spikes in CTD data part 1.

 There are two different types of spikes that may happen in CTD data: